Herysson/Implementacao-de-Banco-de-Dados/Aula 02 - Revisão Consultas/Consultas.md

 ## 3. Nome do vendedor e a quantidade de vendas

-## 4. Vendas maiores ou iguais a 100
+## 4. Nome dos vendedores com a quantidade de vendas maiores ou iguais a 100

 ## 5. Nome do vendedor e a quantidade de territórios vinculados